 - In the event of critical measurements and in order to determine the recalibration intervals, a calibration check should be performed once a year.
 The check should be performed twice a year if using in wet and impure gas.

-The post recalibration can then be scheduled earlier or later depending on the result. - The next recalibration can then be scheduled earlier or later depending on the results of these checks. - A recalibration every three years is recommended for non-critical applications or for use in purified and dry gases.
+The next recalibration can then be scheduled earlier or later depending on the results of these checks. - A recalibration every three years is recommended for non-critical applications or for use in purified and dry gases.